Get Your Car Accident Questions Answered Here

 One of the most contentious areas of car crash claims is the determination of fault.
 In many cases, there is a dispute between the parties involved as to who was responsible for the crash.
 Auto collisions can also involve multiple parties bearing some degree of responsibility.

-Englander Peebles understands the complexity of these types of investigations and will work tirelessly to determine how an accident really occurred, secure evidence proving a driver’s negligence, and making sure that the party is held accountable.
+Englander Peebles understands the complexity of these types of investigations and will work tirelessly to determine how an accident really occurred, secure evidence proving a driver’s negligence and make sure that the party is held accountable.

 Some of the most frequent reasons that crashes happen in Fort Lauderdale include: